 What is Speech Therapy for children?

-Speech Therapy improves the functional skills that children require across all environments and across the age span to do the things that kids do:
+Speech Therapy improves the functional talking, listening and understanding skills that children require across all environments and across the age span to do the things that kids do:

 - Play (both alone and with others)